StackVista/stackstate-docs/develop/developer-guides/custom-functions/view-health-state-configuration-functions.md

 ## Overview

-A view health state configuration function is a user defined script that takes user parameters and has access to a `viewSummary` variable that can be used to get summary information on the \(states of\) the components and relations in the view.
+A view health state configuration function is a user defined script that takes user parameters and has access to a `viewSummary` variable, which includes summary information on the \(states of\) the components and relations in the view.

 ## Create a custom view health state configuration function